utori-dev/template-simple-npm-library/README.md

 ## Creating a Release

-To publish your package on the [NPM registry](npmjs), you can run `npm run release` in the root directory.
+To publish your package on the [NPM registry][npmjs], you can run `npm run release` in the root directory.

 It is wise to do a dry run before actually publishing.
 You can do this with `npm run release -- --dry-run`.